Library Sources: Part 2

 Web of Science

 Web of Science (WoS) is an abstract & indexing citation database.
 This means that the database does not directly provide full text access but it does link to UK Library when full text is available for results.
-As a citation database, it also provides the number of citations each result has received, and this is a way to find additional relevant documents.
+It will also link to items in Google Scholar.
+As a citation database, it provides the number of citations each result has received, and this is a way to find additional relevant documents.

 The Core Collection is the default collection/database.
 This is Web of Sciences' main database and includes coverage of the sciences, the arts, and the humanities.
 WoS offers other databases that mostly cover the sciences, and you can search all of those databases at the same time, but it's often better to focus on the core collection when starting.